cselab/Mirheo/docs/source/user/benchmarks.rst

 * Multiple solvents
 * FSI interactions
+* contact interactions
 * Many objects
-* Bounce back
+* Bounce back on membranes

-The above induces a lot more communication.
+The above induces a lot more communication than the simple solvent only case.

 Poiseuille Flow
 ===============